hashbangcode/vlad/README.md

     vagrant up

 You can see the webroot of the Vagrant box by going to the address [www.drupal.local](http://www.drupal.local/).
-A local ansible action will add an entry to your hosts file for the IP address 192.168.100.100 so you don't need to alter it.
+A local Ansible action will add an entry to your hosts file for the IP address 192.168.100.100 so you don't need to alter it.

 To access the vagrant box use: